aregsar/aregsarblog/blog/2020/use-redli-cli-to-connect-to-redis/index.md

 >
 ```

-To exit the prompt and terminate the connection type ctrl C.
+To exit the prompt and terminate the connection type `Ctrl+c`.

 ## Executing Redis commands after connecting

-Commands to check the redis connection:
+Command to check the redis connection:

 ```bash
 > ping